kimsh02/awns-rpi5/README.md

 ### LOG Output

-- The program in `run` mode optionally provides writing logs to a `.log` file and requires a directory to output these files.
+- The program in `run` mode optionally provides writing navigation output to a `.log` file and requires a directory to output these files.

 - A `tests/log` directory is included in this repo for convenient use.